adrianocastro189/stormwind-library/documentation/docs/resources/core/configuration.md

 the user.
 That said, the Configuration class is also used to handle the settings if the addon developer wants to, but not restricted to that.

+Please, read the [settings documentation](settings) for more information.

 :::

 ## Creating a configuration